 The procedure of instantiation and the identification of the respective SFCs and the VNFs of the Figure 108 can be based on the previously described patterns.
 More specifically, this can be based on the actual interaction between the components of the SEMIoTICS architecture.
 Pattern Orchestrator forwards a specific chain request to the Pattern Engine for forwarding the traffic between entities through a specific chain of functions.
 Pattern Engine forwards this request to the SFC manager which is located in the SDN controller responding to the Pattern Engine whether the chain exists or not.
 If the chain exists, then a respond of the chain satisfaction is returned to the Pattern Orchestrator.
 If the chain does not exist, then a requested is forwarded from the MANO requesting whether the service functions exist or not.
-If functions exist in the VIM, then the chain can be instantiated in the SFC Manager and a respond of the chain satisfaction is returned to the NFV Orchestrator.
-If functions do not exist in the VIM then, a function instantiation request is forwarded to the NFV Orchestrator, which is responsible to instantiate them in the VIM.
-Then, the chain can be instantiated in the SFC Manager and a respond to the Pattern Orchestrator.
+If functions exist in the VIM, then the chain can be instantiated in the SFC Manager and a respond of the chain satisfaction is returned to the NFV Orchestrator, which is responsible to instantiate them in the VIM.
+Then, the chain can be instantiated in the SFC Manager and a respond of the chain satisfaction is returned to the Pattern Orchestrator.